ubikasec/ubika-waap-extra/use-cases/Tixeo Pack - Secure Conferencing/README.md

 The Tixeo pack is very quick to deploy and mostly configurable using the workflow parameter.

-First, import the backup "Tixeo-pack" to your R&S WAF, restore all items then link the Workflow "TIXEO TMMS" to our tunnel.
+First, import the backup "Tixeo-pack" to your UBIKA WAAP, restore all items then link the Workflow "TIXEO TMMS" to our tunnel.

 Apply the tunnel linked to the Tixeo workflow.